Skip to main content

 b'bar'

-• Multiple Dragonfly servers participate in a single logical data store
+• Multiple Dragonfly servers participate in a single logical data store.

-• It provides all cluster-related commands required by Redis client libraries
+• It provides all cluster-related commands required by Redis client libraries.

-• It supports hash tags
+• It supports hash tags in the same way Redis Cluster does.

-Follow the below steps to set up a Dragonfly Cluster
+Follow the below steps to set up a Dragonfly Cluster.

 Start Dragonfly Nodes